 Guided imagery therapy is far more common than you might expect!
 In fact, its effectiveness is now so well documented that it is widely used in western medicine as an adjunct to modern healing techniques.
 Let's get to know a little more about how guided imagery is used today.

-One of the things I find fascinating about the use of guided visualization and guided meditation is that it is one area where modern science and ancient spiritual practices find some common ground.
+Guided meditation is one area where modern science and ancient spiritual practices find some common ground.

 In fact, scientific study on the effects of guided imagery and guided meditation therapy has been undertaken for conditions such as cancer, HIV, anxiety, wound healing after surgery, depression, memory, congestive heart failure, eating disorders, insomnia, pain management and osteoarthritis.